Last updated on 2026-03-27

 Career Options

-Graduates of the Paralegal program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Paralegal program can explore a variety of career opportunities in Canada, including:

-• Licensed Paralegal: Operate a paralegal practice, providing legal services directly to clients.
+- Licensed Paralegal: Operate your own practice or work in a paralegal firm, providing legal services directly to clients.

-• Legal Assistant: Support lawyers in preparing legal documents and conducting research.
+- Legal Assistant: Support lawyers in preparing cases, conducting research, and managing legal documents.

-• Compliance Officer: Ensure that organizations comply with legal standards and regulations.
+- Compliance Officer: Ensure that organizations adhere to legal standards and regulations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.